brsr/antitile/docs/conway.rst

    a'^+ & a'^- & b' & c' \end{bmatrix}

-It can be seen from the composition equations that for an ERO `xy`, the expansion factor g is the product of the g values for operators `x` and `y`.
+It can be seen from the composition equations that for an ERO `xy`, the expansion factor g is the product of the g invariants for operators `x` and `y`.
 It can also be seen that :math:`a, a', c, c'` form their own linear system, a submatrix of :math:`M_x`: let
 :math:`\Lambda_x = \begin{bmatrix} a & c \\ a' & c' \end{bmatrix}`,